hjhjhjhhjhjhhh/Google-Client-Side-Encryption-Simulation/README.md

    &ensp;&ensp;   Decrypt: You can select or drag a .enc file to decrypt.

+   &ensp;&ensp;   Upload: Upload encrypted file to cloud (.enc + KMS-encrypted .key)

+   &ensp;&ensp;   Download: Download the files from other users
-5. User Authentication qr-code after registration
+6. User Authentication qr-code after registration
 - After registering successfully, access your authentication QR code at:

 Example: Visit http://localhost:5000/otp-qr/{user_name} to scan the QR code.